How to grow strawberries

 Strawberry plants need some care to keep them healthy and productive.
 Water regularly, especially if the plants are growing in a container or raised bed.
 When watering, aim the flow near the base of the plant, rather than overhead, to keep the leaves as dry as possible as strawberries can be susceptible to moulds when wet.

 Be aware that you may not be the only lover of fresh strawberries in the garden.
 Birds, slugs, snails and other insects enjoy them too.
-Netting over crops will deter birds getting to them.
+Netting over crops will deter birds from getting to them.
 Pots of strawberries should be positioned above the soil level to keep slugs and snails at bay.
 If you are growing strawberries in the ground, copper strips or crushed egg shells will discourage slugs or snails, or put down snail and slug pellets.

 It’s worth remembering that strawberry plants eventually lose their vigour and usually need replacing every three to four years.
 While you may propagate baby plants from the runners your strawberries produce, it is usually better to buy certified virus-free replacements to ensure healthy, vigorous plants.